 Cleaner data and a closer understanding of what your contractors are looking for is just the beginning.
 Getting the most value out of your database means using both of these elements to deliver better outcomes.

-One opportunity opened up by this process is a shift towards total career management – allowing recruiters to take a more commanding role in collaboratively supporting the career of their talent.
+One opportunity to come from this process is a shift towards total career management.
+For recruiters, it allows you to take a more commanding role in collaboratively supporting the career of your talent.
 This goes beyond simple job-matching.
 Taking this approach allows recruiters to – for example – proactively identify gaps in the talent’s skillset that are preventing them from taking the next step in their career, acting more as a consultant than a job board.

 The result is greater loyalty from talent, a better fit between a contractor and end client and the ability to fully realise the value of your database.